Hesam-Eskandari/tech-school/csharp/02-intermediate.md

   }
   ```
   - Logging the error in catch is recommended.
-  - ArgumentNullException as a class in System namespace.
+  - ArgumentNullException is a class in System namespace.
 Its argument is the parameter name which becomes null.
   - If ArgumentNullException is not handled it will still throw an error and crashes the application.
   - try / catch is an error handling mechanism.
   - The `Exception` parameter in `catch` can be narrowed down to `ArgumentNullException`.